moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 # Working on Lens Studio

 !!! info "Information"
-    This guide will help you leverage the Lens Studio features to access the data model and efficiently analyze and visualize your data.
+    This guide will walk you through using Lens Studio to explore and analyze your data model effectively, helping you unlock insights with ease.

 With Lens Studio,  you can access your Lens to examine the same data model from diverse perspectives.
 Studio makes it easy to analyze data across different dimensions, providing the ability to slice and dice information to uncover insights.

 **Key Features**

-- Write queries by selecting dimensions and measures to create tailored views to focus on specific data aspects.
+- Write queries by selecting dimensions and measures to create tailored views to focus on the data that matters most.
 - Examine the data model from multiple angles by using filters and sorting.
 - Use segments to apply pre-defined group filters.